top of page

 Research Topics

 i.
-MHD modeling of magnetic fields in solar active region and solar corona
+MHD modeling of magnetic fields in solar active region and solar corona.

 ii.
 MHD modeling of the solar storm: eruptions, flares, CMEs, formation and dynamics of solar flux rope.

-iv. in futuer... particle acceleration in the solar flare
+iv.
+Particle acceleration in the solar flare.

 v. in future...flare CME prediction to contribute to space weather.